gyulab/gyulab.github.io/_posts/Signal_processing/2023-04-14-deep_learning_lora.md

 Here is the demo code to apply K-means to eliminate noise floor:<br>
 <script src="https://gist.github.com/gyulab/f07c362fc3b8d7e031ef64579c762030.js"></script>

-K-Means efficiently determines an energy threshold by distinguishing noise and signal clusters.
+K-Means efficiently determines an energy threshold by distinguishing noise and signal clusters especially in LoRa burst.
 This threshold becomes a reliable marker for accurate signal detection, reducing false positives.
 K-Means Clustering and LoRa signal detection offer more than noise removal.
 They improve spectral efficiency, communication reliability, and reduce false positives.